samstav/simpl/README.md

 It exposes a REST API for manipulating configurations.
 It uses [Celery](http://www.celeryproject.org/) for task queuing and [SpiffWorkflow](https://github.com/knipknap/SpiffWorkflow) to orchestrate deploying them.
-It support JSON and YAML interchangeably.
+It supports JSON and YAML interchangeably.
 It has optional built-in browser support with a UI.

 Checkmatefile examples are available on [Rackspace github](https://github.rackspace.com/Blueprints).